YugeDickMan/Discord-Roblox-Bot/README.md

 **Q: What is this?**
 -
 **A: This is a Discord-Roblox bot, it is a pretty cool bot that lets you connect Discord to the Roblox's web API.
+You can also use this bot to verify users.
 I am planning on adding more commands so stay tuned!**

 **Q: How do I get my Discord's bot token?**
 -